site-logo Site Logo

 In sonnets

 Sonnets typically follow strict rhyme schemes.
-For Shakespearean sonnets (ababcdcdefefgg ) you might place “” mily ” ” the theition and use words like ” van” ” or “” man” ” as cor” pond a rhymes.
+For Shakespearean sonnets (ababcdcdefefgg ) you might place “” mily ” ” the theition and use words like ” van” ” or “” man” ” as cor” pond a rhymes. a rhyme

 In limericks